danuker/symreg/README.md

 Running all tests can be done with `pytest`.
 Running tests specific to a file can be done by executing the file in question.

-## Future
+## Next steps

 The author wishes to eventually implement the following further features (but pull requests are welcome as well, of course):

 * Printing a program shows the Pandas column names instead of `$0`, `$1`...
 * Allow `fit_partial` straight from `symreg`
+* Add stopping criteria (right now there is only time):
+    * stops when the earliest criterion hits: time, number of generations, or stagnation
+* Split validation data from training data, early stopping on validation error increase
 * Multiprocessing (threading is not enough, because we're CPU bound and there is the GIL).
 * Implement predict_proba, which polls all the individuals in a population?
-* Add stopping criteria (right now there is only time):
-    * stops when the earliest criterion hits: time, number of generations, or stagnation
 * Pretty plots while training
     * Perhaps a UI like Formulize?
 * Allow choosable fitness function and coding blocks